retched/ZC-USPSRestful/CONTRIBUTING.md

 - Open an [Issue](https://github.com/retched/ZC-USPSRestful/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
+If you have any other modules or non-standard changes to your ZenCart, you should list them too.
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)